TonyKaravasilev/CryptoMananaDocs/docs/asymmetric-ciphers.md

 ### [](#asymmetric-cryptography){:.book_mark}Asymmetric Cryptography ###

-&nbsp;&nbsp;&nbsp;&nbsp;The type of аsymmetric cryptography, that is also known as public-key cryptography, defines a security system that uses two different keys for each processing operation (encryption/decryption).
-The main reason why they are called asymmetric is the fact that the encryption key is different than the decryption key and the actual operation logic is totaly different (in contrast to symmetric algorithms).
+&nbsp;&nbsp;&nbsp;&nbsp;The type of symmetric cryptography, that is also known as public-key cryptography, defines a security system that uses two different keys for each processing operation (encryption/decryption).
+The main reason why they are called asymmetric is the fact that the encryption key is different from the decryption key and the actual operation logic is totally different (in contrast to symmetric algorithms).
 The asymmetric ciphers are widely used for encryption/decryption of small amounts of data (like symmetrical algorithm keys), data signature implementations and key exchange protocols.
 This type of category has a slow processing speed and is limited to size of the key (minus a few bytes).